-Professional Development: All high school staff will be trained in the Awareness of Reading or in some cases RISE or LETRS by the beginning of the 2023-24 school year.
-All teachers will receive continued training in the Science of Reading annually.
-All the current staff should be fully trained in the Science of Reading (including any annual additions) by the end of 23-24.
-Any new staff hired would be required to start training if not received at previous Arkansas school.
+Professional Development: All high school staff are trained in the Awareness of Reading or in some cases RISE or LETRS.
+All teachers will receive continued training in the Science of Reading.
 The high school Literacy team attended "Just Words" professional development to help with struggling readers, and have implemented two sections of Critical Reading utilizing the program for identified students in grades 9-12.
 Any purchase of Literacy textbooks/curriculum will be on the state approved list.
 To help reach our goals, we will collaborate with the Guy Fenter Education Cooperative utilizing the assistance of its specialist and its professional development opportunities.
+A K-12 Literacy team will be formed and will meet in the summer and throughout the school year to promote collaboration among Literacy teachers.

-Students entering the 9th grade will be evaluated using STAR & Spring 2023 ACT Aspire scores.
+Students entering the 9th grade will be evaluated using STAR & Spring 2023 ACT Aspire scores (Spring 2024 ATLAS scores will not be available until October).
 Those who demonstrate low reading levels will be assessed using WIST for possible placement into our Critical Reading 1 class that utilizes the Just Words program.
 Students who have completed Critical Reading 1 will be further evaluated at the end of the course to determine placement for Critical Reading 2.
 Students whose scores aren't high enough, may be referred for further evaluation & possible dyslexia intervention.
-All 7-12th graders will continue to utilize the Accelerated Reader program to assess reading comprehension, and will be tested using the STAR program three times per year to measure literacy growth.
+All 7-12th graders will continue to utilize the Accelerated Reader program to assess reading comprehension, and will be tested using the STAR program three times per vear to measure literacy growth.

-Data will also be collected from the new ATLAS quarterly assessments to drive classroom instruction as well as prepare students for the upcoming Cambium which is a new statewide assessment.
 All 7-12th graders will continue to utilize the Accelerated Reader program to assess reading comprehension, and will be tested using the STAR program three times per year to measure literacy growth.